pyinstaller/pyinstaller/doc/spec-files.rst

              )

-In the above example, the key/value ``'NSPrincipalClass': 'NSApplication'`` is necessary to allow Mac OS X to render applications using retina resolution.
+In the above example, the key/value ``'NSPrincipalClass': 'NSApplication'`` is necessary to allow macOS to render applications using retina resolution.
 The key ``'NSAppleScriptEnabled'`` is assigned the Python boolean ``False``, which will be output to :file:`Info.plist` properly as ``<false/>``.
-Finally the key ``CFBundleDocumentTypes`` tells Mac OS X what filetypes your application supports (see `Apple document types`_).
+Finally the key ``CFBundleDocumentTypes`` tells macOS what filetypes your application supports (see `Apple document types`_).